-Site limitations - means site conditions that prevent the use of an infiltration technique and or infiltration of the total WQv.
+Site limitations - means site conditions that prevent the use of an infiltration technique Site immations - means site conduions that prevent the use of an inflitration technique and or infiltration of the total WQv.
 Typical site limitations include: seasonal high groundwater, shallow depth to bedrock, and soils with an infiltration rate less than 0.5 inches/hour.
 The existence of site limitations shall be confirmed and documented using actual field testing (i.e. test pits, soil borings, and infiltration test) or using information from the most current United States Department of Agriculture (USDA) Soil Survey for the County where the project is located.